 (ii) If the institution makes a determination with respect to certification or licensure prerequisites in a State, whether the program does or does not satisfy the applicable educational prerequisites for professional licensure or certification in that State; and

-(iii) For any State as to which the institution has not made a determination with respect to the licensure or certification prerequisites, a statement to that effect.
+(iii) For any State as to which the institution has not made a determination with respect to the licensure or certification prerequisites, a statement as to the protocol used to determine whether the program satisfies applicable educational prerequisites and why the institution was not able to make a final determination.

 (c) Individualized disclosures.
-(1) An institution described under 34 CFR 600.9 (a)(1) or (b) that offers an educational program that is provided, or can be completed solely through distance education or correspondence courses, excluding internships or practicums, must disclose directly and individually—
+(1) An institution described under 34 CFR 600.9 (a)(1) or (b) that offers an educational program that 50% or more can be completed through distance education or correspondence courses, excluding internships or practicums, must disclose directly and individually—

-(i) Prior to each prospective student's enrollment, any determination by the institution that the program does not meet slicensure or certification prerequisites in the State of the student's residence; and
+(i) Prior to each prospective student's enrollment, any determination by the institution that the program does not meet or cannot determine if the institution meets licensure or certification prerequisites in the State of the student's residence; and

 (ii) To each enrolled and prospective student—

-(A) Any adverse action initiated by a State or an accrediting agency related to postsecondary education programs offered by the institution solely through distance education or correspondence study within 30 days of the institution's becoming aware of such action; or (B) Any determination by the institution that the program ceases to meet licensure or certification prerequisites of a State within 14 calendar days of that determination.
+(A) Any adverse action taken by a State, accrediting agency or State authorization reciprocity agreement related to postsecondary education programs offered by the institution for which 50 percent or more of the educational program is provided through distance education or correspondence study within 30 days of the institution's becoming aware of such action; or (B) Any determination by the institution that the program ceases to meet licensure or certification prerequisites of a State within 14 calendar days of that determination.

 (2) For a prospective student who received a disclosure under paragraph (c)(1)(i) of this section and who subsequently enrolls in the program, the institution must receive acknowledgment from that student that the student received the disclosure and be able to demonstrate that it received the student's acknowledgment.